DanilVo/oversight-coupon-app-hw/README.md

   - Coupons store the ID of the user who created them, as well as the creation date and time.
 - **Discount Options**:
   - Coupons can provide a discount in either a percentage or a fixed amount.
-  - Some coupons may have expiration dates.
+  - Coupons have expiration date.
   - Some coupons allow "stacking" with other coupons, while others do not.
-  - Some coupons have a usage limit, restricting the number of times they can be used.
+  - Coupons have a usage limit, restricting the number of times they can be used.

 ### Reporting (Reports)
 - **Coupon Usage Tracking**: